Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 • Any settlement agreements

-• Your payslips and annual wage statements
+• Your payslips and annual statements

 • Any letters from the UWV or the subdistrict court